GreenAI-Uppa/AIPowerMeter/README.md

 ## Requirements

+Running Average Power Limit (RAPL) and its linux interface : powercap

 RAPL is introduced in the Intel processors starting with the SkyLake version.

-To check if your linux os is supporting RAPL, you can check that the following folder is not empty.
+Your linux os supports RAPL if the following folder is not empty:
 ```
 /sys/class/powercap/intel-rapl/
 ```

+Empty folder?
 If your cpu is very recent, it is worth to check the most recent linux kernels.

 ## Installation